 Hi, I’m Philip!

 People fascinate me.
 Actually, it’s probably more accurate to say that understanding why people do what they do in the context of a team – that’s what intrigues me.
-This curiosity informs how I manage teams, how I view organisations, and even, how I (try to) help my wife – a topic for another day!
+This curiosity informs how I manage teams, how I view organisations, and even, how I (try to) help my family – a topic for another day!

 It all started